JohnnyPeng123/SparseDataClustering/README.md

 You can also use the RshinyApp below to provide assit in terms of visualizing the clustered data: https://johnnypeng.shinyapps.io/sparsedataclustering/

-The code probably could be a bit more neater and cleaner, please feel free to contact me via the email below: woshipjl@hotmail.com
+The code probably could be a bit more neater and cleaner, and please feel free to contact me via the email below: woshipjl@hotmail.com